mzimmer77/Engineering_4_Notebook/README.md

 ![My Code]https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/MorseCodeP1.py).

 ### Reflection
 This assignment was straightforward after Nick Bednar Gave me his Morse code library.
-I basically just put something to define messages "message = input("Your Message: ").upper()" and then converted the numbers to letters "for letter in range(len(message)): #converts # to letters". #"I copied my entire coding assignment from nick bednar.
+I just put something to define messages "message = input("Your Message: ").upper()" and then converted the numbers to letters "for letter in range(len(message)): #converts # to letters". #"I copied my entire coding assignment from Nick Bednar.
 Here is a link to their notebook. https://github.com/nbednar2929/Engineering_4_Notebook

 &nbsp;